DeepLearnI/atlas-ce-docs/docs/api_docs/sources/windows-installation.md

 | Archive | TCP | 127.0.0.1 | 5557 |  | 5557 |
 | Tboard | TCP | 127.0.0.1 | 5959 |  | 5959 |

-**Python SDK Only**

- 1. Run the install script with `python atlas_ce_installer.py -ia`

----

-!!! tip
-    Running `python atlas_ce_installer.py --help` will give you troubleshooting advice if the script isn't working as expected.

-!!! tip
-    The longest part of the script is pulling the Atlas docker images, if the script fails at this point, you can re-run it using `python atlas_ce_installer.py -dp` to skip over the download and unpacking and go directly to the image pull.

----

 ### Start-up